 - Cervical surfaces, which are the parts of the teeth next to the gums

-- The circumference of the tooth or in between the teeth
+- Smooth surfaces, can occur on the circumference of the tooth or in between the teeth

-When the smooth surface or any other part of the tooth is entirely healthy, we call this a sound surface.
-The beginning stage of cavity formation is called an initial caries lesion.
-This early damage often appears as a white spot on the tooth's enamel.
+When the smooth surface or any other part of the tooth is entirely healthy, it's called a sound surface.
+The beginning stage of decay is called an initial caries lesion.
+This early decay often appears as a white spot on the tooth's enamel.
 At this stage, the surface remains whole and no cavity has formed.
-The next stage of the damage is called a moderate caries lesion; tiny holes may have appeared in the affected area, the beige dentin beneath the enamel may show through or a shallow cavity may have formed.
-Finally, the most advanced and severe damage is known as an advanced caries lesion.
+The next stage of decay is called a moderate caries lesion; tiny holes may have appeared in the affected area, the beige dentin beneath the enamel may show through or a shallow cavity may have formed.
+Finally, the most advanced and severe decay is known as an advanced caries lesion.
 In this final stage, the dentin layer of the tooth is exposed and a full cavity has formed.

 Smooth Surface Cavity Treatment

-In its earliest stage, cavity formation on the smooth surface of a tooth can be reversed.
-A study in the Journal of Oral Hygiene & Health, an online, peer-reviewed academic journal, mentions that fluoride can help to remineralise areas of early decay in smooth surfaces.
-Another option is treatment with specialised resin that blocks tiny holes in smooth surface enamel, preventing the growth of germs and halting the damage to the tooth.
+In its earliest stage, decay on the smooth surface of a tooth can be reversed.
+A study in the Journal of Oral Hygiene & Health mentions that fluoride can help to remineralise areas of early decay in smooth surfaces.
+Another option is treatment with specialised resin that blocks tiny holes in smooth surface enamel, preventing the growth of bacteria and halting the progress of decay.

 How to Prevent a Smooth Surface Cavity

-Poor oral hygiene is responsible for tooth cavities, including smooth surface cavities.
-To avoid dental decay, the Oral Hygiene Association of South Africa (OHASA) recommends brushing your teeth for at least 2 minutes, twice a day.
+Poor oral hygiene is responsible for tooth decay, including smooth surface cavities.
+The National Health Portal of India further explains that good oral hygiene is the first step to prevent tooth decay, and brush with fluoride toothpaste twice daily.
 You should also visit your dentist every six months or as often as they recommend.
-At these appointments, they can check for and treat early damage before it develops into a cavity.
-If your dentist believes your teeth are at risk of cavities, they may advise you to rinse once a day with a fluoride mouthwash.
+At these appointments, they can check for and treat early decay before it develops into a cavity.
+If your dentist believes your teeth are at risk of decay, they may advise you to rinse once per day with a fluoride mouthwash.
 They may also provide in-office fluoride treatments to strengthen your tooth enamel.
-To further protect your teeth, you might consider drinking fluoridated water, avoiding snacking or sipping beverages other than water during the day, and eating tooth-friendly foods, such as fruits and vegetables.
+To further protect your teeth, you might consider drinking your local tap water if it's fluoridated, avoiding snacking or sipping beverages other than water during the day and eating tooth-friendly foods, such as fruits and vegetables.

 A smooth surface cavity requires treatment, but it's entirely preventable.
-Practise good oral hygiene and visit your dentist regularly, so they can spot the early signs of cavities that can be reversed.
+Practice good oral hygiene and visit your dentist regularly, so they can spot the early signs of decay that can be reversed.